-Bridgewater State University to Virtually Host 2021 Mandela Washington Fellowship for Young African Leaders
+Bridgewater State University to Host 2022 Mandela Washington Fellowship for Young African Leaders

-Bridgewater State University is excited to announce its selection as an Institute Partner for the 2021 Mandela Washington Fellowship for Young African Leaders.
-Beginning June 21, Bridgewater State University will virtually engage 25 of Africa’s emerging Public Management leaders for a six-week Leadership Institute, sponsored by the U.S. Department of State.
+Bridgewater State University is proud to announce its selection as an Institute Partner for the 2022 Mandela Washington Fellowship for Young African Leaders.
+Beginning in mid-June, BSU will host 25 of Africa’s bright, emerging Public Management leaders for a six-week Leadership Institute, sponsored by the U.S. Department of State.